 “There’s obviously been some controversy to a couple of the brothers you mentioned.
-There’s a ‘Why?’
+There’s a [question of] ‘Why?’
 But why not?
 We have to stop using these divisive tools to prevent us from understanding we all come from the same place,” says Ali.
 “There may be a difference of opinions.
 There may be some areas of criticism that’s necessary to help align us a little better so it’s more harmonious, but you have to start somewhere.
 You can’t do it by having people in different corners of the world not talking to each other.”

 [ALSO READ: Ali Shaheed Muhammad Talks A Tribe Called Quest & Lucy Pearl Anniversaries + Lil Wayne & Others Joining The Zulu Nation]

 According to Ali, more unexpected names may soon be associated with the Universal Zulu Nation as well.
 He also adds the movement will grow beyond just Hip Hop artists.